 The film stars Linda Blair (Repossessed; Hell Night; The Exorcist and The Heretic), Dan Haggerty (Axe Giant; Elves; Terror Night) and Troy Donahue (Shock ‘Em Dead; Blood Nasty; Seizure!).
 It is also known as Gamma 693 and The Thawing.

 Halloween night: Dr Miller (Troy Donahue) runs the Universal Cryogenics Laboratory in Kansas City.
 He is secretly harvesting his patients’ organs and selling them on the black market.

-Meanwhile, his secretary, Mary (Linda Blair), and latest client grieving Joseph Davenport (Jack De Rieux), whose wife and bank robber son are being ‘cared’ for by Dr Miller, are developing a fledgeling relationship.
+Meanwhile, his secretary, Mary (Linda Blair), and the latest client grieving Joseph Davenport (Jack De Rieux), whose wife and bank robber son are being cared for by Dr Miller, are developing a fledgeling relationship.
 Unfortunately, an electrical storm brings all the lab’s deep-frozen corpses back to life and they run amok…

 “The acting and production values of The Chilling are on par with such celebrated classics as Rock ‘n’ Roll Nightmare, Future-Kill and Troll 2 … After her initial success, Blair pretty much dedicated her life to doing nothing but low-budget, crappy horror movies and The Chilling is just one more in a long line of them.”
 Adventures in Poor Taste!

 “It’s not entertaining.
 Everything is too dark, the budget was probably below $20,000 and one doctor had a giant sword in his office.
 You think all of that would add up to be a perfect recipe for a movie so bad it’s good, but no. Outside of a few funny Dan Haggerty moments, the entire movie was pretty tiresome.”
 Happyotter